-The management of Washington Parish Gas Utility District No. 2 wishes to provide the following responses relative to the results of the 2022 Statewide agreed-upon procedures engagement:
+The management of Washington Parish Gas Utility District No. 2 wishes to provide the following responses relative to the results of the 2023 Statewide agreed-upon procedures engagement:

-- In response to the results of the Written Policies and Procedures section, the District will implement written policies and procedures over IT disaster recovery/business continuity. - 2) In response to the results of the Bank Reconciliations section, we will implement procedures necessary to ensure reconciliations are completed timely. - 3) In response to the results of the Collections section, we will implement procedures necessary to ensure deposits are made within one business day of receipt. - 4) In response to the results of the Non-Payroll Disbursements section, the District will change its procedures over non-payroll disbursements to segregate the processing of payments and adding vendor files and signature of checks and the mailing of processed checks.
-We will also implement procedures to ensure proper documentation of approval of ACH transactions. - 5) In response to the results of the Credit Cards/Debits Cards section, the District will institute procedures to ensure that receipts are maintained for all purchases, or other documentation is created in place of lost receipts.
-We will also implement procedures to ensure proper documentation is kept for all purchases, including meals. - 6) In response to the results of the Ethics section, the District will ensure that all employees and officials take annual ethics training in the future.
-We will also appoint and ethics designee. - 7) In response to the results of the Sexual Harassment section, the District will post its sexual harassment policy, will prepare the annual sexual harassment report before the February 1st deadline, and will require all employees and officials to complete the sexual harassment training in the future.
+- 1) In response to the results of the Written Policies and Procedures section, the District will implement written policies and procedures over IT disaster recovery/business continuity. - 2) In response to the results of the Board section, the District's management will provide updates on audit findings to the Board. - 3) In response to the results of the Bank Reconciliations section, we will implement procedures necessary to ensure reconciliations are completed and reviewed timely. - 4) In response to the results of the Collections section, we will implement procedures necessary to ensure deposits are made within one business day of receipt. - 5) In response to the results of the Non-Payroll Disbursements section, the District will change its procedures over non-payroll disbursements to implement proper controls over new vendor review.
+We will also implement procedures to ensure proper documentation of approval of ACH transactions. - 6) In response to the results of the Credit Cards/Debits Cards section, the District will institute procedures to ensure that receipts are maintained for all purchases, or other documentation is created in place of lost receipts.
+We will also implement procedures to ensure proper documentation is kept for all purchases, including meals. - In responses to the results of the Ethics section, the District will appoint an ethics designee. - 8) In response to the results of the Sexual Harassment section, the District will post its sexual harassment policy, will prepare the annual sexual harassment report before the February 1st deadline, and will require all employees and officials to complete the sexual harassment training in the future.